Cyfrin/Updraft/courses/advanced-foundry/6-account-abstraction/21-type-113-lifecycle/+page.md

 ### Phase 1 Steps 4-6: Check if the Nonce is Updated & Bootloader is Paid

 Essentially, if `validateTransaction` does not update the nonce, the entire transaction will revert.
-If the nonce is updated, then it's time to pay for the transaction. zkSync will call either `payForTransaction` or `prepareForPaymaster` and `validateAndPayForPaymasterTransaction`.
-Once this happens, zkSync verifies that the bootloader gets paid.
+If the nonce is updated, then it's time to pay for the transaction.
+ZKsync will call either `payForTransaction` or `prepareForPaymaster` and `validateAndPayForPaymasterTransaction`.
+Once this happens, ZKsync verifies that the bootloader gets paid.
 If all of these steps are successful, the validation phase of our TxType 113 lifecycle is complete.

 ---